 Call quality is crisp, and its Bluetooth range delivers industry standard performance, capable of being about 30 feet or so away from the host device without a single cut-out in signal.
 To top the cake, the X2's voice assistant, Jenna, makes for some of the most pleasant audio prompts I've ever been greeted with on a Bluetooth device.
 It's a small touch, but one that leaves a lasting impression.

-Its slick design is hard not to notice, and the fact that it functions just as well for its active crowd as it does for more laid back listeners is a plus.
-It isn't the most affordable set of headphones around, but it possesses a trifecta of fantastic sound performance, above-average battery life and ease of use, something that its competition has a hard time accomplishing.
-If this is what you're looking for in a set of wireless headphones (and why wouldn't it be?), you can't go wrong here.
+The slick design of the X2 is hard not to notice, and the fact that it functions just as well for its active crowd as it does for more laid back listeners is a plus.